Modern Slavery Act Transparency Statement for the Autovista Group

-To date, we are not aware of any slavery/ human trafficking activities in our supply chain.
+To date, we are not aware of any slavery or human trafficking activities in our supply chain.
 If any issue is highlighted to us in the future, then we would undertake an urgent and thorough investigation.
 If the investigation confirmed the concerns, we would work with our supplier to ensure that appropriate action was taken to address the issue.
 This action may include the termination of our business relationship with that supplier.

 Our Policies on Slavery and Human Trafficking

-We ensure that all staff working for us are engaged in accordance with the law and undertake right to work checks on all direct employees prior to them commencing their employment.
+We ensure that all staff working for us are engaged in accordance with the law and we undertake right to work checks on all direct employees prior to them commencing their employment.
 This includes checking, where applicable, that the employee has a valid work visa and is of an appropriate age to work.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, our anti-slavery and human trafficking policy is available on the Group’s intranet.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2020.

-On behalf of Autovista Holdco UK Limited
+On behalf of Autovista Bidco Limited